PKittler/FFLmodel/README.md

 # FFLmodel
-Feed-Forward-Loop by U. Alon implemented in Python
+Feed-Forward-Loop model by U. Alon implemented in Python